Khlong Bang Luang Floating Market: the quiet side of Bangkok

 The first thing you should know about Khlong Bang Luang Floating Market is that it’s not a floating market at all.

-If you’re looking for a floating market, Bang Luang is not your destination.
-Lat Mayom is a better bet.
-However, if you’re after a quiet, relaxed and distinctly local slice of Bangkok, Khlong Bang Luang might just be for you.
+If you’re looking for a floating market, Khlong Bang Luang Floating Market is – ironically – not your destination.
+Klong Lat Mayom Floating Market or Taling Chan floating market would be a better bet.
+However, if you’re after a quiet, relaxed and distinctly local slice of Bangkok, Khlong Bang Luang Floating Market might just be for you.

-You can think of Bang Luang more like a riverside community.
-We had never even heard of it until some friends mentioned Bang Luang as a good weekend spot.
+You can think of Bang Luang more like a laid back riverside community.
+It’s also known as Bangkok’s Klong Bang Luang artist’s village in some descriptions, owing to the number of galleries and art spaces dotted around.
+We had never even heard of it until some friends mentioned Khlong Bang Luang as a good weekend spot.

 Is this the right place